-The members of the Board of Directors at 31 December 2023 and at the date of this report are shown on page 1.
-All of them were members of the Board throughout the year 2023, except Mr Evagoras Lanitis, who was appointed as Director on 13 June 2023 in the place of Mr Demetris Solomonides who has resigned on 13 June 2023.
+The members of the Board of Directors at 31 December 2024 and at the date of this report are shown on page 1.
+All of them were members of the Board throughout the year 2024.

 Events after the balance sheet date